-Data protection regulations for the processing of personal data in the context of the application and admission procedure at the University of Music and Performing Arts Munich
+Data Protection Regulations for the processing of personal data in the context of the application and admission procedure at the University of Music and Theatre Munich

 This data protection declaration describes the processing of personal data that occurs in connection with the application and admission procedure.
 Depending on where you are in the application procedure, the following tools are used:

 The controller, i.e. the organisation responsible for data processing as defined in data protection legislation, especially the General Data Protection Regulation (GDPR), is the:

 The University of Music and Performing Arts Munich is an organisation under public law and a state institution (article 11 (1) of the Bavarian Higher Education Act (BayHSchG)).
 It is legally represented by its President, Professor Bernd Redmann.